Since last year, I have been spending at least one night a week in Brussels; before

 - I often get some work done at Thalys Lounge near Brussels Midi train station.
 If you’re a Thalys Gold or Platinum member, there is free access and free access to coffee, water and usually some bites.
 There is really nothing too special to it, but I have noticed I usually get a lot of stuff done while working from here.
 It is also quite a nice base as the many train-, bus-, and tram connections make that you can reach any part of the city fast.

-Brussels – my favorite places to go out for a run in Brussels – according to me.
+The places to go out for a run in Brussels – according to me.

 - When I’m staying in the city center, I try combining Parc de Bruxelles and Parc du Cinquantenaire to create a large loop in the city (maybe even doing an extra round in the parks).